Myanmar Cost of Travel – Suggested Daily Budget

 cost of travel in Myanmar

-(Map of Myanmar from wikitravel, can be re-used under CC BY-SA 3.0)
+Map of Myanmar from wikitravel, can be re-used under CC BY-SA 3.0

 You may read articles or hear from people who describe Myanmar as expensive but that is only in very relative terms.
 Overall it is still a budget-friendly destination with dirt cheap food available all over the country.
-Entrance fees for some of the country’s more popular sites can take a large chunk out of this budget on any given day though.
-However on quieter days where you’re not travelling between towns or forking out for attractions then you can get by on less than $20 if you’re savvy so it certainly averages out.

 More Comfortable Myanmar Backpacking Budget

-Myanmar isn’t really like Thailand or Cambodia, where there is a big party culture amongst backpackers and the potential to just blow your budget on partying each night exists.
-It’s a more tranquil kind of place and by adding $15 or $25 per day there’s not really a significant amount of extra things you can do so $40 should be very easy to stick to whereas our Cambodia backpacking budget for example would take more self-restraint.
+Myanmar isn’t really like Thailand or Cambodia, where there is a big party culture amongst backpackers and where the potential to just blow your budget on partying each night exists.
+It’s a more tranquil kind of place and by adding $15 or $25 per day there’s not really a significant amount of extra things you can do so $40 should be very easy to stick to whereas a shoestring Cambodia backpacking budget for example would take more self-restraint.

 There is a fairly rigid path that travellers in Myanmar tend to take in terms of where to go and what to do and the previous budget allows for that.
 Increasing your budget a fraction allows you to perhaps stay in a few nicer hotels in areas where the budget travel accommodation options are limited or poor, which is the case in some parts of the country.

-Dorm bed in Yangon – from $8/night
+Dorm bed in a hostelFrom $8/night

 Money in Myanmar